annakrystalli/xspl_power_analyser/README.md

 Interactive web application accompanying paper ***"Quantifying the benefits of using decision models with response time and accuracy data"***

 The code associated with the application is contained in the `app.R` script.
+Dependencies are specified in `install.R` and can be installed by sourcing the script.

 The data powering the app is a subset of the data presented in the paper and can be found in `data/powersim.rda`.